CenterForOpenScience/SHARE/whitepapers/ingest/Graph.md

-# Graph Interface [NOT IMPLEMENTED]
+# StateGraph [NOT IMPLEMENTED]

-Each stage of the [Ingest Pipeline](./README.md) creates, modifies, or uses a Graph object to represent the document being ingested from a particular source.
+Each stage of the [Ingest Pipeline](./README.md) creates, modifies, or uses a StateGraph object to represent the document being ingested from a particular source.

 ## Requirements

-* Graph
+* StateGraph
   * Add a Node
   * Remove a Node
   * Iterate over: